 is Coming to Needham!

 Green Needham, in collaboration with the League of Women Voters of Needham and Mothers Out Front Needham, researched electricity aggregation and the programs adopted by our neighboring towns.
 We created a document that provides a detailed overview of electricity aggregation programs and submitted it to the Select Board and other town officials in January, 2022.
-Because of the substantial benefits to be gained, we requested that the Town enter into a Community Electricity Aggregation (CEA) contract for the residents and businesses of Needham.
+Because of the substantial benefits to be gained, we requested that the Town enter into an aggregation contract for the residents and businesses of Needham.

-The Select Board referred the idea to the Climate Action Plan Committee, which recommended that the Town move ahead with a CEA program.
+The Select Board referred the idea to the Climate Action Plan Committee, which recommended that the Town move ahead with an aggregation program.
 Town Meeting subsequently authorized the program in October 2022.

-In Community Electricity Aggregation, a city or town contracts with an electricity supplier with the goal of reducing greenhouse gas emissions and stabilizing, or possibly lowering, electricity costs (although cost savings can’t be guaranteed).
+In electricity aggregation, a city or town contracts with an electricity supplier with the goal of reducing greenhouse gas emissions and stabilizing, or possibly lowering, electricity costs (although cost savings can’t be guaranteed).
 The reduction is achieved by increasing the amount of renewable energy being fed into the electricity grid.
 Aggregation contracts are an incredibly powerful tool in the fight against climate change.
-The Needham Climate Action Plan Committee has identified pursuing a CEA as the most impactful action that the Town can take in the immediate term to reduce its greenhouse gas emissions.
+The Needham Climate Action Plan Committee has identified pursuing [an aggregation contract] as the most impactful action that the Town can take in the immediate term to reduce its greenhouse gas emissions.

 Basics of Electric Service

 - Electric service has two parts – supply and delivery – and they can be performed by two different companies.

 - The supplier buys electricity from power generators and sells it, mostly to utility companies, which are the deliverers.

 - The deliverer – Eversource in Needham – controls the physical power infrastructure (the poles and power lines); handles customer service, such as billing; and responds to service problems, including power outages.